Grants & Cultural Investments

 - Arts in Society

 - EDI Mini Grants

 - Creative Industry Resources & Organizations

 Denver Arts & Venues is pleased to announce that in its seventh year, PSYAH provided $120,000 in funding to the following grantees:

 Project: Colfax Viaduct Activation

 Site: Colfax Viaduct Bridge

-Description: The Denver Streets Partnership (DSP) is partnering with the West Colfax Business Improvement District (WCBID), the Latino Cultural Arts Center (LCAC) and the Westside Stadium Community Coalition (WSCC) to plan and carry out a series of community-managed, international marketplaces featuring local entrepreneurs and businesses, paired with culturally appropriate placemaking and public art.
-The Sun Valley community has long envisioned a marketplace located underneath the Colfax viaduct, adjacent to the Broncos Stadium District and buildings owned by the LCAC.
-Opportunities for art at this location include the underside of the viaduct bridge, including an integrated lighting and mural installation under the Colfax viaduct.
+The Denver Streets Partnership (DSP) partnered with the West Colfax Business Improvement District (WCBID), the Latino Cultural Arts Center (LCAC) and the Westside Stadium Community Coalition (WSCC) to plan and carry out a series of community-managed, international marketplaces featuring local entrepreneurs and businesses, paired with culturally appropriate placemaking and public art.
+The once drab space under the Colfax viaduct now features a mural installation which serves as a backdrop for these community marketplaces.